TABLE OF CONTENTS

 What is F and F+ Card?

 The F Card (Appendix 9) is issued to family members of third-country nationals in Belgium based on the right to family reunification with a Belgian or EU citizen after the approval of their residence application.
 The F Card is valid for five years.
 Subsequently, one can apply for a permanent residence permit (F+ Card) before the F Card expires.
-Or perhaps a Belgian citizenship if an applicant meets all the criteria.
+Or perhaps Belgian citizenship if an applicant meets all the criteria.

 If the application of the F+ Card (Appendix 9a Stay Decision) is not successful, the F Card would be extended for another five years.
 The holder of the F Card is in the Foreigners’ Register whereas the F+ Card is in the Population Register.

 » How Long Does It Take to Receive the Residence Permit – F Card?

 An Orange Card is valid for six months.
 The commune will request you to submit all relevant documents for their consideration during the first three months of the Orange Card.
 Following this, the Immigration Office in Brussels will take a decision on whether you will get the approval of the F Card before the end date of the Orange Card.

 You will receive a notification within the next few weeks after submitting the required cohabitation documents.
 In fact, some people that I know of in Antwerp received a positive reply within 6 weeks of receiving it after submitting a complete file to the consulate.
 I received a favourable response by email less than three weeks after my cohabitation documents submission.

 My F Card appointment date was on 21 March 2017.
 One month before collection, Districtshuis postponed the date to 22 March.
 On that day, I realised that I had to go back exactly three weeks later to collect my Belgian eID on 12 April.
 Back then, I signed my legal cohabitation contract on 15 July 2016.
 Nearly nine months of waiting.